 Efficient fiber optic communication network restoration depends on rapidly finding the problem, knowing how to fix it, having the right parts and getting the job done quickly and efficiently.
 Like any type of emergency, planning ahead will minimize the problems encountered.
 And in the case of fiber optic network restoration, nothing is more important than having complete, up-to-date documentation on the network.

 If possible, design a network with backup options.
 Many users run dual links, one transmitting data and one “hot back-up” ready to switch over in milliseconds.
-Electronics must be installed with duplicate links and all power must be backed up with batteries or fuel cells.
+Electronics must be installed with duplicate links and all power must be backed up with batteries, generators or fuel cells.

-Critical systems often add in geographic diversity, two links available running paths that are as widely separated as possible to ensure that if one suffers a failure due to damage to the fiber optic cable plant itself, the other can be switched in immediately.
+Critical systems should add in geographic diversity; two links available running paths that are as widely separated as possible to ensure that if one suffers a failure due to damage to the fiber optic cable plant itself, the other can be switched in immediately.
+Rings provide a logical way to have route diversity, but simply being able to patch fibers manually to switch over to another fiber/cable is still quicker than repair.
 Even with backup, a failure requires immediate restoration, as one should never depend on a single link any longer than necessary.

 All cables should have spare fibers, especially since fiber is extremely inexpensive compared to installation or restoration costs.
 Fibers tend to get broken at the ends where terminated or inside splice closures during splicing or re-entry.
 Having spare fibers makes it easy to simply switch fibers to restore operation.
 Whenever possible, store extra cable in service loops that can be pulled together for splicing.
 This can save immense amounts of restoration time for cables installed indoors or pulled in conduit outdoors.

 OSP underground cables should be buried sufficiently deep (~1m/3 feet) that it is protected from casual digging and marker tapes that show up on cable locators buried above them.
-Bright colored conduits also help visibility.
-Cables should be listed in the “811, Call Before You Dig database and markers installed where possible.
+(See OSP Underground Construction in the FOA Guide) Bright colored conduits also help visibility.
+Cables should be listed in the “Dial 811, Call Before You Dig” database and markers installed where possible.